gobeyondidentity/developer-docs/docs/sdks/kotlin-sdk/integrate-with-auth0.md

  - Step 1: Configuring the Authenticator Config

 Make sure the [Authenticator Config](/docs/v1/platform-overview/authenticator-config#embedded) in the Beyond Identity Console is set to type `Embedded` and that the Invoke URL points to your application with either an App Scheme or a Universal Link.
+Note: You may want to use a separate scheme for Beyond Identity and Auth0.

  - Step 2: Auth0 Authorize URL